 Many students experience some form of academic difficulty during their college career.
 At Bradley, students whose difficulty has resulted in academic probation are required to participate in the Turning Point Program (TPP).
 The Turning Point Program's mission is to assist first-time probation students as they work to regain good academic standing.
-Program participants complete an online course that helps students understand what academic probation is and how it might affect them academically and financially.
-TPP Coaches are available to meet with students to discuss topics around student success, academic advisement, course registration and academic planning.
+Program participants meet with TPP staff and create and accomplish a plan for the semester that may include the Learning Enhancement Strategies Seminar (AEP 115), accountability meetings, or connections to other campus resources.

 University Program (UNV)

 The University Program (UNV) helps students get started at Bradley on the right track by ensuring appropriate academic advisement and goal setting for major(s) of interest.
 Students in University Program majors will be assigned an advisor in their college or a professional advisor and will spend time outside of their traditional classes working toward developing habits that enhance academic success and identifying major options that align with students’ interests, skills, and goals.

 Freshmen Orientation will give students the necessary tools to deal with a wide range of emotions as they begin their “college career” at Bradley University.
 Orientation is a necessary introduction to college life and to the challenges and opportunities, students will encounter.
 Because of its importance, it is required that first year students attend one 2-1/2 day sessions offered during the summer.
 During Orientation, students will meet other students through social activities, register for fall semester classes, become familiar with campus and learn about campus life, and participate in “team orientated” events.